MIRA-KUMAR/Code-signal/README.md

 # CW 2.
 Given a year, return the century it is in.
 The first century spans from the year 1 up to and including the year 100, the second - from the year 101 up to and including the year 200, etc.

 # CW 3.
 Given the string, check if it is a palindrome.

+# CW 4.
+Given an array of integers, find the pair of adjacent elements that has the largest product and return that product.